 One of the amazing things about this country is the amount of “must-stop” places on road trips that don’t offer much in the way of a reason to stop–except to mingle with all of the other folks that have done the same math.
-On some level, it seems we are all herd animals, but I have to admit that it’s fun to go to an occasional roundup.
+It seems that we are all herd animals, and I have to admit that it’s fun to go to an occasional roundup.

 Wall Drug is one such roundup, a thousand tourists in a town of 800, all crammed into a mall-like building browsing through key chains, jackalopes, cheaply made cowboy hats, rock art, and jewelry.
 In my case, jewelry meant replacing my lost squirt ring from my first trip to Wall Drug as a kid–which I was thrilled to find among the displays of plastic dog doo and fake spilled Coke.
 Souzz is now in goggles as a precautionary measure.